federico-terzi/raji/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/raji)](https://www.npmjs.com/package/raji)
 ![GitHub](https://img.shields.io/github/license/federico-terzi/raji)

+In a nutshell:

+* **RAJI guarantees that JSON parsing won't freeze your UI, especially on slower mobile devices.**
+* It does so by dividing the parsing work in chunks.
+* It's extremely easy to integrate with web apps, you just need to change the `JSON.parse(payload)` calls to `await parse(payload)` calls.
+* RAJI chunks the work only when necessary.
+If the payload is small enough, it invokes `JSON.parse` synchronously under the hoods so you won't pay an additional overhead.
+* RAJI is extremely lightweight, only 1.71kB gzipped.

 > This project is experimental, so there's a lot to be improved.
 > All feedback and help is highly appreciated!